46th Golden Globe Awards

-The 46th Golden Globe Awards, honoring the best in film and television for 1988, were held on January 28, 1989, at the Beverly Hilton.
+The 46th Golden Globe Awards, honoring the best in film and television for 1988, were held on January 28, 1989, at the Beverly Hilton and was televised in the United States by SuperStation TBS.
+This marked the first time the awards show aired exclusively on cable after six years on broadcast syndication.
 The nominations were announced on January 4, 1989.

 Winners and nominees

 Film

 The following films received multiple nominations:

 The following films received multiple wins:

 Television

 The following programs received multiple nominations:

 The following programs received multiple wins: